 Communication for the second half of the course: The course email is eco202.denislamova@utoronto.ca.
-Use this email address for all course organization related questions, questions regarding Accessibility accommodations, Quercus quizzes, assessment problems, tutorials etc. Any content questions or questions that other students would like the answer to should be posted on Piazza or submitted as your Weekly Lecture Question.
-Emails about course content will be redirected to Piazza, discussion board, and office hours.
+Use this email address for all course organization related questions, questions regarding Accessibility accommodations, Quercus quizzes, assessment problems, tutorials etc. Any content questions or questions that other students would like the answer to should be posted on Piazza or asked during office hours/workshops/tutorials.
+Emails about course content will be redirected to Piazza, and office hours.

 The instructor's email is o.denislamova@utoronto.ca.
 Use instructor emails for course problems that require immediate attention (e.g. broken links etc.) or for personal problems.
-If you have a personal problem that you' d like to discuss privately in a synchronous setting, we can schedule a brief meeting.
+If you have a personal problem that you'd like to discuss privately in a synchronous setting, we can schedule a brief meeting.
 No content-related questions will be addressed by the instructor via email.
 Overall, e-mail is appropriate in limited circumstances: please do not take offense if my reply simply reminds you of this section and/or directs you to Piazza. we will do my best to respond to the shorter emails within 2 business day and to the longer emails within 5 business days.

-Quercus Discussion Board: During the entire course, the Quercus discussion board will be used to post your questions.
+Piazza Discussion Board: During the second semester Piazza will be used.
+You can register for Piazza via Quercus (left toolbar).
 The emphasis is on student-to-student Q&A. However, the TAs will work to ensure proper usage, flag some postings, and answer selected content questions.
-We will also answer questions requiring an instructor' s response (e.g. about the syllabus).
+We will also answer questions requiring an instructor's response (e.g. about the syllabus).
 Give a descriptive title to your post: for example, 'Lecture 13, Slide 7: Meaning of the alpha parameter?' or 'PS 4, Problem 2' rather than 'Help with lecture' or 'Problem Set question.'
 Also, specific questions that include relevant images (e.g. relevant screenshots or a scan of your attempt) tend to have the best chances of a helpful answer.
+Asking and answering questions on Piazza does not routinely count towards your participation grade, however particularly active or insightful contributors might be rewarded with extra Participation points.